ansys/pyensight/doc/source/user_guide/index.rst

 --------------------------------

 There is a Python interpreter embedded in the EnSight desktop app.
-In general, this interpreter is referred to as EnSight or the *embedded* interpreter.
+In general, this interpreter is referred to as EnSight or the *embedded interpreter*.
 This interface is based on a built-in ``ensight`` module that cannot be imported into any other interpreter.
 It is the fastest Python interface to EnSight, and much of EnSight itself is written in Python running in this interpreter.